aspnet/SignalR/specs/TransportProtocols.md

 In the first event, the value of `baz` would be `boz\nbiz\nflarg`, due to the concatenation behavior above.
 Full details can be found in the spec linked above.

-In this transport, the client establishes an SSE connection to `[endpoint-base]/[connection-id]/sse`, and the server responds with an HTTP response with a `Content-Type` of `text/event-stream`.
+In this transport, the client establishes an SSE connection to `[endpoint-base]`, and the server responds with an HTTP response with a `Content-Type` of `text/event-stream`.
 The **mandatory** `connectionId` query string value is used to identify the connection to send to.
 If there is no `connectionId` query string value, a `400 Bad Request` response is returned, if there is no connection with the specified ID, a `404 Not Found` response is returned.
 Each SSE event represents a single frame from client to server.
 The transport uses unnamed events, which means only the `data` field is available.
 Thus we use the first line of the `data` field for frame metadata.
 The frame body starts on the **second** line of the `data` field value.
 The first line has the following format (Identifiers in square brackets `[]` indicate fields defined below):

 ```
 [Type]